Releasing scalar fields: cosmological simulations of scalar-tensor theories for gravity beyond the static approximation

 With the intention to probe the nature of the dark sector, modifications to GR and the indispensable screening mechanisms, the community makes use of N-body simulations.
 The main assumption behind such simulations is the quasi-static limit when solving the equation of motion of the extra scalar degrees of freedom (i.e. neglect time derivatives) \citep[][]{2011arXiv1108.3081D,bao1,baldi,fab1}.
 The validity of this quasi-static hypothesis was never tested.

-In this Letter, we propose for the first time a method to solve the full equations of motion for scalar degrees of freedom.
+In this Letter, we propose a method to solve the full equations of motion for scalar degrees of freedom coupled to matter.
 We run cosmological simulations which track the full time and space evolution of the scalar field, and find striking differences with respect to the commonly used quasi-static approximation.
 Our novel procedure reveals new physical properties of the scalar field and reveals concealed astrophysical phenomena which were hidden in the old approach.
 We show how such results may have an impact on both the theoretical studies of Modified Gravity and its astrophysical probes.

-We focus on a general class of scalar-tensor theories which present the symmetron screening mechanism \citep[][]{2010PhRvL.104w1301H}.
+We focus on a general class of scalar-tensor theories which is characterized by the symmetron screening mechanism \citep[][]{2010PhRvL.104w1301H}.
 However, our results and techniques can be straightforwardly generalised to any theory with a scalar degree of freedom, independently of the screening mechanism that is invoked.
+Moreover, the numerical methods used are also valid for integrating the equations either in the Einstein or Jordan frame \citep[][]{2011PhR...509..167C}.
+In our case, solar system constraints imply that the conformal factor relating the two frames is close to unity.
+Therefore, the solutions in both frames are similar.